Hate Crimes Unit

 The SPS is constantly looking for ways to improve our response to Hate Crimes in order to ensure community trust and security.
 This includes raising awareness of our approach to these types of occurrences both internally and externally.

-Hate Propaganda and other specified offences, Hate Motivated Crimes, and Hate Motivated Incidents are motivated solely or in part because of the suspect's hate, bias, or prejudice against another person based on the victim's colour, race, religion, national or ethnic origin, age, sex, sexual orientation, gender identity or expression or mental or physical disability.
-While there is no legal definition of a Hate Crime in the Criminal Code of Canada (CCC), here are some of the provisions:
+Hate crimes are motivated solely or in part because of the suspect's hate, bias, or prejudice against another person based on the victim's colour, race, religion, national or ethnic origin, age, sex, sexual orientation, gender identity or expression or mental or physical disability.

-A hate motivated incident may be motivated by the same factors as a hate crime but does not reach the threshold of a criminal offence.
+A non-criminal action against a person or property that is motivated by the same factors as a hate crime but does not reach the threshold of a criminal offence.
 These incidents may include racial insults, blasphemy, or malicious complaints.

 These incidents are important to the police and need to be reported.